-When depositing and withdrawing tokens into a bank, the net\deposits field of the user's MangoAccount is updated by adding or subtracting the deposited or withdrawn token values in USD.
+When depositing and withdrawing tokens into a bank, the net_deposits field of the user's MangoAccount is updated by adding or subtracting the deposited or withdrawn token values in USD.

 Multiplying the amount of tokens by the oracle price at the time of the operation calculates this value.
-However, the oracle price used to calculate the value of tokens deposited or withdrawn may not be the same as the one used in the previous operation, which may lead to misleading net\deposits calculations.
+However, the oracle price utilized to calculate the value of tokens deposited or withdrawn may not be the same as the one used in the previous operation, which may result in misleading net_deposits calculations.